pytest-dev/pytest-fixture-tools/README.rst

    ===================== 6 passed, 1 skipped in 0.29 seconds =====================

-would provide this output, that can help under a test that depend on large amount of fixtures:
+Final output, that can help with tests that depend on large amount of fixtures:

 .. image:: imgs/graph_example.png
     :alt: alternate text
-    :align: right

 Contact
 -------